Invoice Automation ROI: How to Build Your Business Case

 The Benchmark That Validates the Range

 If your completed calculation lands in the 20-40% annual cost reduction range, third-party data confirms you are in realistic territory.
-Deloitte's Global Intelligent Automation survey, covering 479 executives across 35 countries, found that organizations that moved beyond piloting intelligent automation achieved an average cost reduction of 32%, up from 24% in 2020.
-The trend is accelerating, not plateauing.
+Deloitte's Global Intelligent Automation survey, covering 479 executives across 35 countries, found that organizations beyond the pilot stage achieved an average cost reduction of 32%, up from 24% in 2020.

 One Metric to Track Post-Implementation